bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 **Syslog forwarding and persistence.** Linux's rsyslog forwards to the BMC.
 The BMC writes log messages into a circular buffer in its own DDR4 region and periodically flushes them to the QSPI flash.
 When Linux crashes hard enough to corrupt its own log files, the BMC still has a record of what happened.
 When you want to see what happened during last night's crash at 3am, you SSH into the BMC, type `eventlog --since 03:00`, and read the full history -- regardless of whether Linux's journal survived.

-### The Killer Demo, Network Edition

-The original sidebar demo was:

-> Kill Xorg.
-Desktop freezes.
-Sidebar keeps going.
-Room gasps.

-The BMC upgrades it:

-> You power on the machine and plug it into Ethernet.
-Ubuntu boots on the left side of the monitor, the sidebar updates on the right side, and from your laptop across the room you open two browser tabs: `http://thinkin.local/` (Ubuntu's web services) and `http://thinkin-bmc.local/` (the BMC dashboard).
-Both load.
-You start a Mandelbrot render.
-The left side of the monitor shows your terminal, the right sidebar shows the thermal map forming across the hypercube, and *the BMC dashboard on your laptop shows exactly the same thing*, streamed over the network.
-You type `sudo pkill -9 Xorg` in the Ubuntu session.
-The desktop freezes. **The BMC dashboard on your laptop keeps updating in real time.** Your Ubuntu browser tab stops loading.
-The BMC browser tab keeps working.
-You `ssh bmc@thinkin-bmc.local`, type `console`, and see the Linux kernel's death rattle on your screen.
-You type `power reset`.
-You watch the reset happen both on the sidebar and on your laptop's BMC dashboard in sync.
-U-Boot runs, the kernel boots, Ubuntu comes back. **You did all of this without ever touching the main machine.**

-That's not a homebrew project demo.
-That's a server demo.
-That's what an HP engineer would show you about iLO.

 ### Feature Parity with Enterprise BMC Silicon

 | Feature | HP iLO 5 | Dell iDRAC 9 | This board |